jtsu/IOSXE_Post_ConfigDiff/README.md

   - The Embedded Event manager (EEM) is a software component of cisco IOS-XE that can track and classify events that take place and can help you to automate tasks.
 - GuestShell in IOS-XE
   - The ability to execute Python code directly on a Cisco Switch is a part of the Application Hosting capabilities provided by GuestShell.
 GuestShell is a containerized Linux runtime environment in which you can install and run applications, such as Python scripts.
 From within GuestShell, you have access to the networks of the host platform, bootflash and IOS CLI.
 GuestShell is isolated from the underlying host software to prevent interference of the core network functions of the device.
 - Python Script
   - This is the part of the app that will process and post the config diff to Webex Teams.

-## Webex Incoming Webhooks Integration on Webex App Hub - Preferred method in this usecase
+## Collaboration Clients Setup
+- In our app, we're going to post message to the following platforms:
   - Webex Teams
-  - Create a Webex Teams room where the config diffs will get posted.
-  - Connect the *Incoming Webhooks* App in the Webex Teams client.
-  - Name and select the Webex Teams room you created.
-  - Copy the webhook URL to the python module, 'mytokens.py'.
-- Microsoft Team
-  - Create a team where the config diffs will be posted.
-  - Add the *Incoming Webhook* App in the Microsoft Teams client.
+  - Microsoft Teams
-  - Name and add the app to the team you created.
-  - Copy the webhook URL to the python module, 'mytokens.py'.
   - Slack
+- We're going to use Incoming Webhooks to post the config diffs to each client.
+Incoming webhooks let you post messages when an event occurs in another service.
+- The steps to configure Incoming Webhooks is very similar for each of our three clients.
-  - Create a Channel where the config diffs will be posted.
+  - Create a room/team/channel in each client where our app will post the config diffs
-  - Add the *Incoming Webhooks* App in the Slack client.
+  - Connect the *Incoming Webhooks* App in each client.
-  - Choose a custom name and select the channel you created.
+  - Name and select the room/team/channel you created.
-  - Copy the Webhook URL to the python module, 'mytokens.py'.
+  - Copy each webhook URL to the python module, 'mytokens.py'.

-## Webex Bot Setup - Optional alternative to using incoming webhooks
-- Create a webex Teams room and get the Room Id.
-  - This is where the bot will be posting messages about the config diff on the switch.
-  - Copy room id to the python module, 'mytokens.py'.
-  - See references below for information on getting the Room Id.
-- Create a simple bot and write down the access token.
-  - Version 1 of this bot is not interactive.
-The bot is only used to post messages to the WebEx Teams Room.
-  - Copy the bot's Access Token to the python module, 'mytokens.py'.
-  - See references below for information on creating a bot.

 ## EEM Setup
 This is the IOS-XE Configuration for EEM Applet.